PACKED-vzw/resolver/INSTALL.md

 sudo vi /etc/nginx/sites-available/resolver.be
 ```

-Change the `resolver.be` file so that it reflects the example settings below:
+Change the `resolver.be` file so that it reflects the example settings below.
+This configuration will make NGinX behave as a catch all proxy, forwarding all HTTP calls to the Gunicorn HTTP WSGI server process.

 ```
 server {